Skip to main content

 The target device may be a scan-out device, for example if the compositor prefers to directly scan-out a buffer created given this tranche.
 The target device may be a rendering device, for example if the compositor prefers to texture from said buffer.

 The client can use this hint to allocate the buffer in a way that makes it accessible from the target device, ideally directly.
-The buffer must still be accessible from the main device, either through direct import or through a potentially more expensive fallback path.
-If the buffer can’t be directly imported from the main device then clients must be prepared for the compositor changing the tranche priority or making wl_buffer creation fail (see the wp_linux_buffer_params.create and create_immed requests for details).
+The buffer must still be accessible from a device with the sampling flag, either through direct import or a potentially more expensive fallback path.
+If the buffer can’t be directly imported for sampling, then clients must be prepared for the compositor changing the tranche priority or making wl_buffer creation fail (see the zwp_linux_buffer_params_v1.create and create_immed requests for details).

 If the device is a DRM node, the DRM node type (primary vs. render) is unspecified.
 Clients must not rely on the compositor sending a particular node type.
 Clients cannot check two devices for equality by comparing the dev_t value.